Mrt134/Experimental/1.0luminadocumentation/testintro.rst

   (1/2 black 1/2 white icon).
 Click an application's name to start that application.
 If you right-click an application's name, you can "Pin to Desktop", "Add to Favorites", or "Add to Quicklaunch".
-If you are running PC-BSD® or another operating system that has a pre-defined application store, click "Manage Applications" at the top of the list of applications in order to open that application store.
-For example, on a PC-BSD® system, "Manage Applications" opens AppCafe®.
+If you are running TrueOS® or another operating system that has a pre-defined application store, click "Manage Applications" at the top of the list of applications in order to open that application store.
+For example, on a TrueOS® system, "Manage Applications" opens AppCafe®.
 Click the "Back" button to return to the start menu.

-* **Control Panel:** if you are on PC-BSD®, or an operating system which provides a control panel, click this entry to open that operating system's control panel.
+* **Control Panel:** If you are on TrueOS®, or an operating system which provides a control panel, click this entry to open that operating system's control panel.

-* **Preferences:** click this entry to access the following:
+* **Preferences:** Click this entry to access the following:

-* **Configure Desktop:** click this entry to open the :ref:`Lumina Configuration` utility.
+    * **Configure Desktop:** Click this entry to open the :ref:`Lumina Configuration` utility.

-  * **Lumina Desktop Information:** click the "?" icon to determine the installed version of Lumina.
+    * **Lumina Desktop Information:** Click the "?" icon to determine the installed version of Lumina.

-  * **System Volume:** use your mouse to move the volume control slider to change the system audio volume from 0% to 100%.
+    * **System Volume:** Use your mouse to move the volume control slider to change the system audio volume from 0% to 100%.
 Click the sound icon on the left to mute or unmute the speaker.
 If the operating system provides a mixer utility, click the speaker icon on the right to launch that mixer utility for advanced control of the audio system.

-  * **Screen Brightness:** use your mouse to move the brightness control slider from 10% to 100%.
+    * **Screen Brightness:** Use your mouse to move the brightness control slider from 10% to 100%.

-  * **Workspace:** the number of available virtual workspaces are listed.
+    * **Workspace:** The number of available virtual workspaces are listed.
 Click the right or left arrow to switch between workspaces.

-  * **Locale:** this will only appear if the lumina-i18n package is installed.
+    * **Locale:** This will only appear if the lumina-i18n package is installed.
 The current locale will be displayed as the title of the drop-down menu.
 Click the drop-down menu to select another locale for this session.
 Refer to :ref:`User Settings` for more information on fine-tuning the locale settings.

-  * **Back:** click to return to the start menu.
+    * **Back:** Click to return to the start menu.

-* **Leave:** click this entry in order to "Suspend System" (if the operating system supports it, press the system's power button to login and resume operation) "Restart System" (if the user has permission), "Power Off system" (if the user has permission), "Sign Out User", or to go "Back" to the system menu.
+* **Leave:** Click this entry in order to "Suspend System" (if the operating system supports it, press the system's power button to login and resume operation) "Restart System" (if the user has permission), "Power Off system" (if the user has permission), "Sign Out User", or to go "Back" to the system menu.
 Alternately, click the "lock" icon next to "Leave" to lock the system and return it to a login prompt.

-.. note:: On a PC-BSD system which is in the middle of applying updates,
+.. note:: On a TrueOS system which is in the middle of applying updates,
           the shutdown and restart options will be disabled until the updates are complete and a note will indicate that updates are in progress.